alison985/awesome-looker/README.md

 #### Parser
 * [lkml](https://github.com/joshtemple/lkml) A speedy LookML parser & serializer implemented in pure Python. #python
-* [JSON to LookML](https://github.com/leighajarett/JSON_to_LookML) This script creates a LookML view file, and pushes it to production, that parses JSON fields into separate dimensions  #python #json
+* [JSON to LookML](https://github.com/leighajarett/JSON_to_LookML) This script creates a LookML view file, and pushes it to production, that parses JSON fields into separate dimensions  #python #json #fromleighajarett
 * [j2v](https://github.com/Cimpress-MCP/j2v) Creates Looker Views and Explore based on provided JSON(s).  #python #json
 * [Look4j](https://github.com/githoov/look4j) Look4j is LookML parser that relies on ANTLR4 and Java.
 * [LookMLParser](https://github.com/JakeColtman/LookMLParser) Looker is a great tool for BI, but it has quite limited tooling.